NikitaChampion/visualgol-android/README.md

 # VisuAlgOl

-VisuAlgOl is an Android app that helps people in learning algorithms and data structures.
+VisuAlgOl is an app that helps people in learning algorithms and data structures.

 ## Installing VisuAlgOl